 George W. Bush’s new book Portraits of Courage.
-A Commander in Chief’s Tribute to America’s Warriors is an artist and former President’s salute to the armed forces -to the men and women who serve selflessly to protect the freedoms that we hold so dear.
+A Commander in Chief’s Tribute to America’s Warriors is the former President’s salute to the armed forces -to the men and women who serve selflessly to protect the freedoms that we hold so dear.

 Portraits of Courage is a collection of portraits painted by George W. Bush of service men and women who have overcome immense personal combat injuries to live life to the fullest and some even continue to serve in the armed forces.

 All the portraits are done in the impressionist style of paintings, and are painted so beautifully that when I read the stories of the combat men and women I could hear their voices and feel their story in the paintings.